 Diet and fitness goals differ enormously by body type, and respondents with various physiques found certain supplements effective for their own goals.
-Those who identified as ectomorphs or “somewhere in between” found protein varieties most effective, with more than 60 percent of respondents in these categories finding whey and vegetable proteins helpful.
-At the other end of the spectrum, pre-workout was the biggest hit for mesomorphs and endomorphs’ burlier body types.
-Additionally, 62.5 percent of mesomorphs found creatine effective, a significantly higher success rate than other body types.
+Those who identified as ectomorphs or “somewhere in between” found protein varieties most effective, with more than 60% of respondents in these categories finding whey and vegetable proteins helpful.
+At the other end of the spectrum, pre-workout was the biggest hit for mesomorphs and endomorphs body types.
+Additionally, 62.5% of mesomorphs found creatine effective, a significantly higher success rate than other body types.
 Designed to support short bursts of speed or strength, creatine would logically appeal to those who already possess a healthy baseline of muscle.

 Aside from the gains they sought from particular products, a quarter of respondents experienced another supplement outcome: side effects.
 Caffeine was the most likely to produce unwanted effects, which can include headaches, shakiness, and insomnia.
 A quarter of whey protein users also reported side effects; many who take it report gastrointestinal issues.
 Moderating how much one consumes may mitigate these symptoms.
 One survey respondent described indigestion after taking whey protein but attributed it to his inexperience gauging the right amount.

 Pre-workout, which typically includes several sources of side effects, can also produce unpleasant symptoms.
-One respondent told us pre-workout made his heart “palpitate like crazy,” which could be attributable to massive amounts of caffeine these products typically entail.
+One respondent told us pre-workout made his heart “palpitate like crazy,” which could be attributed to the massive amounts of caffeine these products typically include.
 Fat burners also caused side effects for a large percentage of users—and some negative outcomes in this category surpass temporary discomfort.
 From elevated blood pressure to liver damage requiring hospitalization, the side effects of unregulated fat burners often cause lasting damage.

-If supplement effectiveness is uncertain, and unpleasant side effects are common, consumers have plenty of reasons to do their research before trying a new product.
-Advanced fitness types were the most likely to rely on online reviews to guide their supplement selection, although this was the most common source of information for all respondents.
+With effectiveness of supplements uncertain and side effects are common, consumers have plenty of reasons to do their research before trying a new product.
+Advanced fitness types were the most likely to rely on online reviews to guide their supplement selection, but this was the most common source of information for all respondents.
 Experienced athletes also trusted tips from trainers and fitness celebrities, an ever-expanding presence on Instagram.
 Beginners, conversely, were the most apt to trust recommendations from friends and online forums.

 Interestingly, only about 1 in 10 respondents at each fitness level said they were swayed by social media advertisements.
 Yet, ads for vitamins and supplements abound on Instagram and other platforms, both through paid posts and less conspicuous plugs by influencers—many making unfounded claims.
-Of course, doctors can help evaluate the potential benefits of a given product, but just 30 percent of beginners and intermediate exercisers consulted medical professionals, and advanced athletes were even less likely to do so.
-Experts say visiting a doctor before starting a supplement is essential for those with chronic illnesses, because new products may exacerbate their conditions or counteract their current medications.
+Just 30% of beginners and intermediate exercisers consulted medical professionals, and advanced athletes were even less likely to do so.
+Experts say visiting a doctor before starting a supplement is essential for those with chronic illnesses because new products may exacerbate their conditions or interact with their current medications.

 For this study, we surveyed 999 fitness supplement users who exercised at least once a week.
 49.1% were men, and 50.9% were women.
 Less than 1% were nonbinary.
 8.2% considered themselves to be at an advanced fitness level, 61.2% were intermediate, and 30.6% reported that they were at a beginner fitness level.
 25.3% described their body type as endomorphic, 16.5% were ectomorphic, and 23.1% were mesomorphic.
 About 35% said they were a mixture of one or more types.
 On average, participants were 35.1 years of age with a standard deviation of 10.9.
 Their ages ranged from 18 to 74.